uvop/memorix/docs/content/en/docs/concepts/features.md

 ### Cache options

-You can define cache options or override them within you usage
+You can define cache options or override them within your usage

 {{< tabs >}}
 {{% tab name="Node.js" %}}